Another thirty rhythmical exercises!

 In the intermediate course, we use these videos as a first step, mainly to ensure you can read rhythm.
 We mainly study actual songs strumming patterns and learn about rhythm when playing melodies.

 Saying that, a good place to start is to just make sure you can read and play different rhythms.
 That’s what the video lessons on this page are all about.

-The first 15 exercises are identical to the exercises you did at Beginner level, now we just use different chords.
+The first fifteen exercises are identical to the exercises you practised in beginner rhythmical exercises.
+Now, we add more chords.

 The last basic strumming patterns and it should now be evident what a difference it makes to start changing the chords around.

 The act of writing and playing your own patterns is unbeatable for improving your rhythmical understanding.

 Try this: Don’t think too much about it, just write a random rhythm, try different chords, who knows, you might come up with something you could develop into a song!

 16th note pace Vs 8th note pace

 As you can see in the image here, 8th notes can, theoretically be played using either down and up strokes, or just down strokes.